joaopfonseca/ml-research/README.md

     make environment
     conda activate research # Adapt this line accordingly if you're not running conda

-    # Install project requirements and the fonseca_research package
+    # Install project requirements and the research package
     make requirements

 --------